michielvha/vitepress/docs/docs/index.md

 Welcome to **Edgeforge**

 This site brings together all the moving parts of Edgeforge.
-You can find details on projects projects, documentation on tools, and ideas built around edge computing.
+You can find details on projects, documentation on tools, and ideas built around edge computing.

 ## Who are we ?